 Then, because I was well-coffeed and not yet due at school for an hour, I went ahead and wrote another hand-penned card to Senator Grassley.
 He is 92 (something like that).
 Let me say, as one committed to empirical evidence, I am not religious.
 But I know Grassley has used his faith to political expedience.
 Therefore I did not hesitate to invoke prayer in my message:

+I am sharing my efforts of the day as humble encouragement to any of you who are unsure of how to face the daily onslaught against norms, truth, and Democracy.
 Anything is better than nothing.
 You do not need to do something momentous.
 You do not need to be articulate, let alone eloquent.

 I am here to join you in any and all resistance.